awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 1. In the **Rule settings** section, do the following:

-   1. For **Resource type**, select **EBS snapshots**\.
+   1. For **Resource type**, select choose the type of resource for the retention rule to protect\.
+The retention rule will retain only resources of this type in the Recycle Bin\.

    1. Do one of the following:
-      + To create a Region\-level retention rule that matches all deleted snapshots in the Region, select **Apply to all resources**\.
-The retention rule will retain all deleted snapshots in the Recycle Bin upon deletion, even if the snapshots do not have any tags\.
+      + To create a Region\-level retention rule that matches all deleted resources of the specified type in the Region, select **Apply to all resources**\.
+The retention rule will retain all deleted resources of the specified in the Recycle Bin upon deletion, even if the resources do not have any tags\.
-      + To create a tag\-level retention rule, for **Resource tags to match**, enter the tag key and value pairs to use to identify snapshots that are to be retained in the Recycle Bin\.
-Only snapshots that have at least one of the specified tag key and value pairs will be retained by the retention rule\.
+      + To create a tag\-level retention rule, for **Resource tags to match**, enter the tag key and value pairs to use to identify resource of the specified type that are to be retained in the Recycle Bin\.
+Only resources of the specified type that have at least one of the specified tag key and value pairs will be retained by the retention rule\.

-   1. For **Retention period**, enter the number of days for which the retention rule is to retain snapshots in the Recycle Bin\.
+   1. For **Retention period**, enter the number of days for which the retention rule is to retain resources in the Recycle Bin\.

 1. \(*Optional*\) In the **Tags** section, do the following: